Jitesh117/jitesh117.github.io/content/vim_stuff/buffers-windows-and-tabs-in-vim.md

 Vim offers various ways to manage multiple files and organize your workspace.

-Three of the most important concepts for this puropse are buffers, windows, and tabs.
+Three of the most important concepts for this purpose are buffers, windows, and tabs.
 While they might seem similar at first glance, they serve distinct purposes and operate differently.
-This comprehensive guide will explain the differences and relationships between buffers, windows, and tabs in vim, helping you understand when and how to sue each effenctively to boost your productivity.
+This comprehensive guide will explain the differences and relationships between buffers, windows, and tabs in Vim, helping you understand when and how to use each effectively to boost your productivity.

 ## Understanding Buffers

 ### What are buffers?

-In vim, a buffer is an in-memory representation of a file.
+In Vim, a buffer is an in-memory representation of a file.
 When you open a file in Vim, it's loaded into a buffer.
-Buffer's are vim'sway of keeping track of all the files you're working on, even if they're not visible on the screen.
+Buffers are Vim's way of keeping track of all the files you're working on, even if they're not visible on the screen.

 ### Key characteristics of buffers

 1. **File association**: Each buffer is associated with a specific file.
-2. **Persistance**: Buffers persist throughout your vim session unless explicitly closed.
+2. **Persistence**: Buffers persist throughout your Vim session unless explicitly closed.
-3. **Invisibility**: Buffers can exist without begin visible on the screen.
+3. **Invisibility**: Buffers can exist without being visible on the screen.
 4. **Efficiency**: Vim can handle hundreds or even thousands of buffers simultaneously.

 ### Working with Buffers